In this article I will explain with an example, how to send

 method – It specifies the Form Method i.e. GET or POST.
 In this case it will be set to POST.

-The Form consists of a Submit Button, which when clicked the form is submitted.
+The Form consists of a Submit Button, when the Button is clicked the form is submitted.

 @{